Undivided Resources

 Your child may benefit from a 1:1 aide for a variety of reasons: behavior management, instructional support, activities of daily living (such as toileting), safety (for health or mobility), social skills training, and task redirection, just to name a few.
 A dedicated professional can also provide support during meals and help your child interact socially and in many other ways.

 Do you have any questions about your child’s upcoming IEP meeting?
 Our IEP prep decoder is full of more tips and resources to help you understand what you're getting into.
-You can also reach out to an Undivided Navigator for 1:1 help prepping for your next IEP meeting!
+You can also get help from Undivided for 1:1 support prepping for your next IEP meeting!

 Contents